-Along with the integration of the LCD platform in the consumer studio, WaveMaker Professional Services were roped in to jumpstart our client’s modernization effort.
+Along with the integration of the LCD platform in the consumer studio, WaveMaker Professional Services were roped in to jumpstart our client’s modernization efforts.
 In the initial days, components were built by the PS team while NFS developers started learning the nitty-gritty of the LCD studio.
 They took to the platform very quickly indicating a low learning curve for professional developers with diverse skill sets.
 Additionally, the transition to LCD seemed effortless as developers could work with the existing paradigm of development in terms of agile methodology and iterative development.

 In fact, the core team now mainly consists of NFS developers and has transitioned to a self-sufficient model where some members can even claim to be WaveMaker SMEs.

 The extensive adoption of the studio within NFS has prompted them to even set up a Center of Excellence (COE) for the LCD platform that would enable quicker onboarding of development teams.

 Over a period of one year, NFS was able to create a rich repository of 75+ banking components on the digital studio.
 These have been used to compose applications for more than 5 banks, with one bank going live in a short span of just one year.
 This kind of accelerated development has been possible through the strategic use of LCD based composable platform.